All passwords must meet the following requirements:

 Nine-digit ID number

-If you don't know your nine-digit ID number, contact the appropriate office for assistance:
+If you don't know your nine-digit ID number, this article will help:

-If you attempt to change your password and get an "error code 53", that simply means that the password you entered does not meet the above requirements.
+If you attempt to change your password and get an error (i.e. error code 53), that simply means that the password you entered does not meet the above requirements.
 Double check the length, make sure it doesn't contain any part of your name, and make sure it includes 3 of the above 4 categories of characters.